 - Employees: 41,500

 Just from its name, you might think AmerisourceBergen is the combination of different companies — and you’d be right.
 In 2001, AmeriSource Health, with $13 billion in annual revenue at the time, merged with Bergen Brunswig, which had $22 billion in annual sales.

-AmerisourceBergen is another giant healthcare-related company that ranks No. 10 on the Fortune 500 and now generates more than $189.9 billion in annual revenue.
+AmerisourceBergen is another giant healthcare-related company, and the second largest drug distributor in the U.S. It ranks No. 11 on the Fortune 500 and now generates more than $239 billion in annual revenue.

 There’s clearly plenty of money to go around in the behind-the-scenes world of healthcare, considering that the top three names on our list are all competitors in the same field.
 Cardinal Health provides medical products, pharmaceuticals and solutions designed to enhance supply chain efficiency.
-It operates in 46 countries and works with nearly 85% of U.S. hospitals.
+It operates in 100,000 locations in the US, 46 countries and works with nearly 85% of U.S. hospitals.

 Archer Daniels Midland

 The Archer Daniels Midland Company, commonly known as ADM, is an American multinational food processing and commodities trading corporation.
 ADM makes its more than 64 billion processing such food items as corn, wheat, cocoa and other agricultural products.
 They also process biodiesel and ethanol.